Allies raising pressure on Israel to halt Gaza bombardment

 Australia, Canada, New Zealand and other allies issued a rare joint statement calling for an end to hostilities and expressing alarm “at the diminishing safe space for civilians in Gaza”.

-The UNGA resolution demanding a ceasefire passed on Tuesday with the support of 153 of 193 nations.
-The US, Israel, and eight other states voted against the resolution.
+The UNGA resolution demanding a ceasefire passed on Tuesday with the support of 153 members out of 193.
+The US, Israel and eight other states voted against the resolution.

 Despite maintaining support, the US president offered his sharpest public criticism of Israel since the start of its war with Hamas.